All Episodes

 And it includes just about everything you're ever going to need.

-And it includes if you need a prescription for high blood pressure or you have cholesterol issues, you're gonna have your your checkup and you're gonna walk out with your prescription because these guys have already negotiated what 95% reductions in what you'd pay at a at a pharmacy for the medicines that you need.
+And it includes, if you need a prescription for high blood pressure or you have cholesterol issues, you're going to have your checkup and you're going to walk out with your prescription because these guys have already negotiated, what, 95% reductions in what you'd pay at a pharmacy for the medicines that you need.

 And it's pretty remarkable what they've been able to do.

-And short of a of cancer or heart attack or a bad accident, this is your coverage and and ninety-five percent of what you're gonna need in your life.
+And short of cancer or heart attack or a bad accident, this is your coverage and 95% of what you're going to need in your life.

 And I view it as concierge coverage for everybody, not just rich people in the country.